 11. How many government employees (including the Bicycle Program Manager and the Safe Routes to Schools Coordinator), expressed in full-time equivalents (FTE), work on bicycle issues in your community?
 NOTE: A person that spends 1/10 of their time on bicycle issues would be counted as 0.1 FTE.

+City of Ames – Traffic engineer – 0.2 FTE

+City of Ames – Transportation Planner – 0.2 FTE

 11a.
 What percentage of the community's Bicycle Program Manager's time is spent on bicycling issues?